top of page

 Tutoring

-Our program is both mandatory and free, and we operate on anti-oppression principles.
+The tutor-training program is both mandatory and free, and we operate on anti-oppression principles.
 Together with the WestTO Literacy Collaborative, we regularly update and format the modules to provide prospective tutors with information and context for working with adult learners in community education.

 We present various modules focused on the following: